A Close View of the First Interview

 Interviews are no longer fun as they used to be in the good old days.
 Now it seems that the interviewer gets more attention than the interviewee.

 Nostalgia persuaded me to attempt reviving the old practice.
 I called a very prominent and most interviewed personality around.
-So prolific, in fact, rumour has it that he is working on a ‘how to’ book on giving interviews.
+So prolific, in fact, rumour has it that he is working on a how to book on giving interviews.

 To my utter amazement, and despite being an amateur with not many connections or much experience in this, I was granted a session with this larger than life personality.
 And there I was sitting right in front of him, as confident as if appearing in a practical parachuting class for the first time.